-- 4.3 When resolving an ethical issue, a Member in Business should document the substance of the issue and details of any discussions held and conclusions reached concerning that issue.
-The Member should take qualitative as well as quantitative factors into account when evaluating the significance of an ethical issue, and be alert to the fact that reassessment of the issue may need to occur on an ongoing basis.
-If, after exhausting all relevant possibilities, the ethical issue remains unresolved, the Member should, where possible, refuse to remain associated with the matter creating the conflict.
-The Member should determine whether, in the circumstances, it is appropriate to refuse to perform the duties in question or be associated with information the Member knows is misleading, or whether it is appropriate to resign altogether from the employing organisation. - 4.4 The case studies in Section 13 illustrate the application of the fundamental principles and the types of safeguards that can be implemented.
-The case studies follow the structured approach noted above in analysing the relevant ethical considerations.
-These case studies are not intended to be, nor should they be interpreted as, an exhaustive list of all circumstances likely to be experienced by Members in Business that create threats to compliance with the fundamental principles of the Code.
-Consequently, it is not sufficient for Members to seek compliance in situations corresponding with these case studies.
-Members need to apply the principles of the Code to all situations facing them in which compliance with the fundamental principles of the Code are at risk.
-5. Threats and safeguards Threats - 5.1 Compliance with the Code may be threatened by a broad range of circumstances and relationships.
+- 5.1 Compliance with the Code may be threatened by a broad range of circumstances and relationships.
 Any given circumstance may create more than one threat, and the threats that arise may affect compliance with more than one fundamental principle.
-A Member in Business is required to implement safeguards to eliminate the threats or reduce them to an Acceptable Level so that compliance with the fundamental principles is not compromised. - 5.2 Threats to the fundamental principles are discussed in Part A General Application of the Code.
-Threats fall into one or more of the following categories: - (a) Self-interest the threat that a financial or other interest will inappropriately influence the judgment or behaviour of a Member in Business; - (b) Self-review the threat that a Member in Business will not appropriately evaluate the results of a previous judgment or service performed by the Member or another individual within the Employer, on which the Member in Business will rely when forming a judgement as part of providing a current service; - (c) Advocacy the threat that a Member in Business will promote the Employer's position to the point that the Member's objectivity is compromised; - (d) Familiarity the threat that due to a long or close relationship with the Employer, a Member in Business will be too sympathetic to the Employer's interests or will accept the Employer's view on certain matters without sufficient scrutiny; and - (e) Intimidation the threat that a Member in Business will be deterred from acting objectively because of actual or perceived pressures, including attempts to exercise undue influence over the Member.
-Safeguards - 5.3 The Code classifies safeguards that may eliminate or reduce threats faced by Members in Business to an Acceptable Level into two broad categories: - safeguards created by the profession, legislation or regulation; and - safeguards in the work environment.
+A Member in Business is required to address threats not at an Acceptable Level by eliminating the threats or reducing them to an Acceptable Level so that compliance with the fundamental principles is not compromised. - 5.2 Threats to the fundamental principles are discussed in Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework of the Code.
+Threats fall into one or more of the following categories: - (a) Self-interest the threat that a financial or other interest will inappropriately influence a Member in Business' judgement or behaviour; - (b) Self-review the threat that a Member in Business will not appropriately evaluate the results of a previous judgement made, or a Professional Activity performed by the Member, or by another individual within the employing organisation, on which the Member will rely when forming a judgement as part of providing a current Professional Activity; - (c) Advocacy the threat that a Member in Business will promote the Employer's position to the point that the Member's objectivity is compromised; - (d) Familiarity the threat that due to a long or close relationship with the Employer, a Member in Business will be too sympathetic to the Employer's interests or will accept the Employer's view on certain matters without sufficient scrutiny; and - (e) Intimidation the threat that a Member in Business will be deterred from acting objectively because of actual or perceived pressures, including attempts to exercise undue influence over the Member.